tushar10sh/ossim-svn/src/swigossim/readme.txt

 now type
 ant <return>
-should have a successful bild
+should have a successful build